ppy/osu-wiki/news/2014-10-02-osu-world-cup-2014-registration-phase.md

 *   **To register, fill out [this form](https://docs.google.com/forms/d/1_muZpv0qYzT0vmBJqhK_os0DWHO8k5TA7-wioKN5mng/edit).**

-*   **Then, verify your registration by sending a [PM to Loctav](https://osu.ppy.sh/forum/ucp.php?i=pm&mode=compose&u=71366) titled “OWC Registration”.**
+*   **Then, verify your registration by sending a [PM to Loctav](https://osu.ppy.sh/forum/ucp.php?i=pm&mode=compose&u=71366) titled "OWC Registration".**

-If your registration is successful, your team’s captain will be notified. _Any registrations or team changes past the deadline will not be considered under any circumstances - so get your registrations done early to avoid any last-minute issues._
+If your registration is successful, your team's captain will be notified. _Any registrations or team changes past the deadline will not be considered under any circumstances - so get your registrations done early to avoid any last-minute issues._

 ## Links